William Whitaker Landscape and House

-William Whitaker Landscape and House is a historic home and garden located at Crown Point, Lake County, Indiana.
-The house was built in 1926, and is a two-story, "L"-shaped, Tudor Revival style brick dwelling.
+William Whitaker Landscape and House is a historic home and garden located at Crown Point, Indiana.
+The house was built in 1926, and is a two-story, L-shaped, Tudor Revival style brick dwelling.
 It has a steeply pitched cross-gable roof with cross-timbering on the gable ends.
 A two-story addition was built in 1967.
 The landscape was designed in the Prairie School style by Jens Jensen and built in 1929.

 It was listed in the National Register of Historic Places in 1999.